Graham Barnett (footballer): Australia

-He ended his career in Australia, where he played for NSW Division One sides South Coast United and Sydney Hakoah and coached at South Coast United.
+Barnett moved to Australia, where he played for NSW Division One sides South Coast United and Sydney Hakoah and coached at South Coast United.
 He also represented Australia in a "B team" game against English First Division club Everton at Melbourne's Olympic Park Stadium on 10 May 1964, which ended in an 8–2 defeat.

 Macclesfield Town

 Barnett returned to England and joined Cheshire County League side Macclesfield Town, scoring two goals on his debut in a 3–3 draw with Witton Albion at Moss Rose on 1 January 1966.
-He then scored another brace against Wrexham in his next appearance, and would score a total of six goals in ten games for the "Silkmen".
+He then scored another brace against Wrexham in his next appearance and would score a total of six goals in ten games for the "Silkmen".

 Later life

-He returned to England in 1971 and coached Vale's "A" team, later working in the club's commercial department and running the Y.T.S. team until 1985, at which point he became a newsagent.
-He and wife Ena and went on to have three children, seven grandchildren, and seven great-grandchildren.
-He died at the age of 83 in June 2019 and the following year his daughter, Jane Beresford, reported that the family had donated his brain to dementia research.
+Barnett coached Vale's "A" team, later working in the club's commercial department and running the Y.T.S. team until 1985.
+At that point, he became a newsagent.
+He and wife Ena and went on to have three children, seven grandchildren, and eight great-grandchildren.
+He died at the age of 83 in June 2019, and the following year, his daughter, Jane Beresford, reported that the family had donated his brain to dementia research.